 6:30-8:30pm Registration is free or give what you can without pressure!

-Bring your own hand-carving project to the shop for some company, community, and sharing tips and tricks.
+Bring your own hand-craft project to the shop for some company, community, and sharing tips and tricks.
 This is NOT A CLASS, just a hangout.

 What to bring: